vinayak1986/ea_get_status/README.md

 Apr 15, 2019
 Added logic to send SMS if the status changes from 'Queued for assessment'.
 Also, the POST call will now try to execute 5 times if an error code is thrown.

+Apr 15, 2019
+Added logic to print datetime stamp with the current status.